5 Star (chocolate bar)

-5 Star is a chocolate bar produced by Cadbury's and sold in India, Indonesia, Malaysia, Brazil, South Africa, the Philippines and Egypt.
+5 Star is a chocolate bar produced by Cadbury and sold in India, Indonesia, Malaysia, Brazil, South Africa, the Philippines and Egypt.
 It is described as a "caramel and nougat" mix covered with "smooth milk chocolate" and is sold in a golden wrapper decorated with stars.

 History

 5 Star was launched in India in 1969.
 In 2016 it was launched in Malaysia and the Philippines in 15g 'mini-bars', 45g standard bars and 150g sharepacks (of 10 mini-bars).
 It was launched in Brazil the same year but under Cadbury's sister brand Lacta.

 5 Star has also been widely distributed in South Africa since 2017 as a replacement for the defunct Tempo bar.

-In 2019, 5 Star was released in UK shops and supermarkets for a limited time only.

 Varieties

-In India, 5 Star is also available in Fruit & Nut, Crunchy and Chomp flavours.
+In India, 5 Star is available in several flavours, including Oreo, Chomp, Fruit & Nut and Crunchy.